ongunmehmet/ing-assets/README.md

 Then copy curls form curlList.txt and copy your postman 1-register
-2-login #use recived token as barer token for all request 3-crete a loan and
+2-login #use received token as barer token for all request 3-crete a loan and
 4-Make payment
+5-For admin role change one of records role to admin from users table

 ## For API API Documentation
 After run application.
 - [Swagger UI - API Documentation](http://localhost:8080/swagger-ui/index.html#/)
 ## Getting Started with Docker

-### Prerequisites
-Before getting started, ensure you have the following installed:

-1-Docker
-2-Docker Compose

 ### Step 1: Build the Application